elbuffeto/personal-website/README.md

 ### Installing

-Cloning the repo or download it
+Cloning the repo or download it.

 ```
 https://github.com/elbuffeto/personal-website.git